-When a student owes a debt to the Department of Education, the eligibility to receive federal financial aid at any school will be on hold until the debt is repaid or acceptable repayment arrangements are made with the National Payment Center of the Department of Education.
-COM will notify the Department of Education and they will attempt to collect the debt directly from the student.
-Additionally, a hold is placed on the student's record for transcripts and registration until the debt is paid or the student loan has been taken out of default.
+When a student owes a debt to the Department of Education, the eligibility to receive federal financial aid at any school may be on hold until the debt is repaid or acceptable repayment arrangements are made with the Department of Education.
+Additionally, a hold may be placed on the student's record for transcripts and registration until the debt is paid or satisfactory payment arrangements are made by the student.